 - 19 Quotes and Affirmations on Self-Confidence

 - A Take-Home Message

 What is the Meaning of Self-Confidence and Self-Belief?

-The researchers have a tough time agreeing on what, exactly, self-confidence is.
-Some say it’s simply believing in yourself, while others go into more detail about your expectations for and evaluations of yourself and your performance.
+Researchers have a tough time agreeing on what, exactly, self-confidence is.
+Some say it is simply believing in yourself, while others go into more detail about your expectations for and evaluations of yourself and your performance.

 For non-academic purposes, however, we have a pretty solid definition; this definition comes from the Psychology Dictionary Online:

 “Our self-assurance in trusting our abilities, capacities, and judgments; the belief that we can meet the demands of a task.”